BDGKK/Military_Webapp/README.md

     regimentID
 }
 ```
-					                    => It inserts the data into the Database (Tables: user_table)
-					                    => If there are no issues, it sends an OK response with the userId
-					                    => It checks whether the gmail address already exists in the table
-					                    	If so, it doesn't insert the data and sends an error message
-					                    => It sends a Welcome message to the user's gmail address before inserting the data
-					                    	If an error occurs in this process, it doesn't insert the data and sends an error message
-					                    => It checks whether the data 'registryData' body is null, if so, it only sends an error message

 - user-login page:
+    - POST (domain)/user-log/userLoginInfo
-POST (domain)/user-log/userLoginInfo	=> This API gets the email and password of the user in the request body
+        - This API gets the email and password of the user in the request body
-					                    => It does the same as the admin login but checks in the user_table
+		- It does the same as the admin login but checks in the user_table

 # Group Members
 - Gayantha Kavindu  (Project Manager & Security Consultant)